 First Do No Harm

-Age brings wisdom, and with this wisdom, I have learned, “The pen is mightier than the sword.”
+Age brings wisdom, and with this wisdom, I have learned, "The pen is mightier than the sword."
 It is also much more cathartic.
-Unless the day falls on a holiday or special event, we have made Thursday Jayde’s therapy day.
-It has been the one weapon in her arsenal of treatment, which helps her survive week to week.
-Two weeks ago, we endured a rather unpleasant experience during Jayde’s IV therapy session.
+Unless the day falls on a holiday or special event, we have made Thursday Jayde's therapy day.
+It has been the one weapon in her arsenal of treatment that helps her survive week to week.
+Two weeks ago, we endured a rather unpleasant experience during Jayde's IV therapy session.
 The three of us departed the hospital feeling angry, frustrated, and with an overwhelming sense of concern.
-Never good emotions when receiving healthcare.
+These are never good emotions when receiving healthcare.
 I decided to send the following letter to the hospital's care team.
-Upon returning last week, Jayde was treated like the princess Chris, and I consider her to be.
+Upon returning last week, Jayde was treated like the princess Chris and I consider her to be.
 I can only hope this will continue in the future.

 Our family is in a medical setting at least once a week, some weeks as many as two, three, and four times.
-What I have found to be prevalent everywhere we turn is a lacking bedside manner.
+What I have found to be prevalent everywhere we turn is a lack of bedside manners.
 Patients are consistently being dismissed as if they are ignorant of what is going on within their bodies.
 As with any profession, training should be ongoing.
-I know that bedside manner is taught in medical and nursing school.
+I know that bedside manners are taught in medical and nursing school.
 Still, I am left wondering how many professionals we encounter were absent for that particular portion of their curriculum.

 Once medical school is complete, there is still knowledge to acquire.
-Learning should not cease because there are official letters behind an individual’s name.
-I am uncertain when it became unpopular to recognize patients understand their bodies and admitting you may not know all there is to know - because no one does.
+Learning should not cease because there are official letters behind an individual's name.
+I am uncertain when it became unpopular to recognize patients understand their bodies and admit you may not know all there is to know because no one does.
 I would think genuinely listening to your patients would be common sense.
-Though this would require one to lose the God-like complex (we too often witness) and understand they themselves are human, just like the patients they treat.
+However, this would require one to lose the God-like complex (we too often witness) and understand they are human, just like the patients they treat.

-In May, our daughter, Jayde, had surgery at Johns Hopkins Children’s Hospital for Powerport placement.
-Each week we check into the pediatric unit of your hospital, where she receives IV therapy to help her battle POTS, EDS, and SMAS.
-After the hospital cutting the IV team, which was better qualified to access her troublesome veins, it did not take long for her veins to become uncooperative, and she became a human pincushion.
+In May, our daughter, Jayde, had surgery at Johns Hopkins Children's Hospital for Powerport placement.
+Each week, we check into the pediatric unit of your hospital, where she receives IV therapy to help her battle POTS, EDS, and SMAS.
+After the hospital cut the IV team, which was better qualified to access her troublesome veins, it did not take long for her veins to become uncooperative, and she became a human pincushion.
 Even the most skilled nurses found her to be a challenge, hence the need for a port.
-There are many complications, which can arise with a port.
+There are many complications that can arise with a port.
 Before our daughter underwent her port surgery, we viewed multiple videos on the proper procedures, protocol, and care.
 Following these steps is essential.
-If not, her port will quickly become infected, posing a risk for her to become sepsis.
+If not, her port will quickly become infected, posing a risk for her to contract sepsis.

 When the time came to de-access Jayde's port, two nurse externs arrived in her room.
 It was obvious one was teaching, and one was learning.
 The first words I heard, "We only use the blue gloves when dealing with chemo patients."
 As she put on the white gloves, without washing her hands, she commented, "These are like food service gloves."
 I was grimacing as I observed these women preparing to work on my daughter.
 I could not sit silently, knowing they were on the verge of placing her at risk.
 "Yes, they are like service gloves, and you should be using the blue sterile gloves when de-accessing her port."
 The young nurse met my comment with a tone of sarcasm, "Are you sure?"
 "YES.
 I am."
 "Well, we don't have any of them."
 My frustration began to boil over, "Well, go get them."
 She quietly huffed while grabbing the hospital phone in her pocket.
 I was preparing to place myself between the nurse and Jayde and have my husband retrieve Leslie.